‘Sports Illustrated’ Model Olivia Brower Leaves Little To The Imagination In Wet Top

 She opted to ditch her accessories to keep it simple and stared right into the camera to pull off a very seductive look — a move that immediately titillated her admirers.

 Within a few hours of having been posted, the sultry pic gained considerable attention from her fans.
-Commenting on her incredible physique, one fan wrote that Olivia is stunning beyond words, while another fan added that he found the picture so hot that he started “sweating intensively”.
+Commenting on her incredible physique, one fan wrote that Olivia is stunning beyond words, while another fan added that he found the picture so hot that he started “sweating intensively.”

 While most of her male fans focused on the display of skin, one admirer commented that he’s in love with Olivia’s beautiful green eyes.
 Another fan said that he’s totally in love with the stunner.